shaunweg/guide-for-web-camp-redesign/pages/tuesday-intro-to-css.md

 > Check out [this example](https://repl.it/@shaunweg/DoubleLightcoralDeprecatedsoftware) with a gradient background.

-> The code for it is cerated in CSS, and viewable in the CSS file.
+> The code for it is created in CSS, and viewable in the CSS file.

 ***